top of page

 CURRENT CONTAMINATED WATER TREATMENT TECHNOLOGY

 Most filtration Processes are not only too expensive but also release residual contaminants into the environment.
-The majority of filtration systems can consume significant amounts of energy, leading to increased carbon emissions, and they can produce sludge that must be disposed of properly to avoid environmental harm.
+The majority of filtration systems consume significant amounts of energy, increasing carbon emissions, and produce sludge that must be properly disposed of to avoid environmental harm.

 Reported by EPA